OutSystems/docs-bestpractices/src/lifecycle/troubleshoot-debugging-mobile/debug-examples.md

 tags:
 ---

-# Mobile app troubleshooting & debugging scenarios examples
+# Mobile app troubleshooting and debugging scenarios examples

 In this article, you can find information on a few possible Mobile Application scenarios requiring troubleshooting and debugging.
 You can find a summary of the most common causes and the suggested Tools and techniques to apply for each one of the scenarios.